cipherdragon/Jelly-bot/README.md

 ## This is Jelly-bot!

-Jelly-bot is a chatbot who talks about astronomy with you.
+Jelly-bot is a chatbot who talks about astronomy with you.<br />
 #spaceappscolombo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).